neams-th-coe/cardinal/doc/content/tutorials/openmc_fluid.md

 ```

 You can also use the XML files checked in to the `tutorials/gas_assembly` directory;
-if you use these already-existing files, be sure to download the `geometry.xml` file
+if you use these already-existing files, you will also need to download the `geometry.xml` file
 from Box; this file is large due to the saved [!ac](TRISO) geometry information.

 ### THM Model